sap-contributions/docs-cloudfoundry-concepts/contribute.md

 If you have identified a problem with the documentation and know the required content change, the fastest way to make the change is by submitting a PR.

-The <%= vars.platform_name %> documentation team typically accepts PRs within a day, but might need to ask follow up questions.
+The <PlatformName/> documentation team typically accepts PRs within a day, but might need to ask follow up questions.

 Before your PRs can be accepted, you must have a signed Contributor License Agreement (CLA) on file.
 If you do not, you are prompted to sign a CLA once you have opened your first PR.